 Unofficial (partial) dollarization describes a situation when a foreign currency is used alongside the domestic currency for transactions purposes and as a store value.
 High partial dollarization is not good for a country, as it ties the hands of its Central Bank when it wants to use monetary policy.
 In a highly dollarized economy, national currency depreciation can even lead to financial instability.

 As a transition economy, Georgia is characterized by high levels of dollarization.
-Therefore, recent waves of lari depreciation has prompted authorities to step up their efforts to achieve sustained de-dollarization of the economy.
+Therefore, recent waves of lari depreciation have prompted authorities to step up their efforts to achieve sustained de-dollarization of the economy.
 To do this, the Georgian government, together with the National Bank of Georgia, has drafted the so-called “Larization Plan.”

 Despite the fact that many of the policy measures in the current Larization Plan are widely recognized as effective tools against high dollarization (we will not mention all of them in this blog), there are questions related to the two most controversial points in the de-dollarization strategy: voluntary conversion1 of foreign currency mortgage loans to the domestic currency; and mandatory issuance of small loans2 in local currency only.
 These two initiatives will most likely create considerable mismatches in the banks’ balance sheets, as the asset side of the banks’ balances (credits) will be rapidly de-dollarized, while dollarization of the liability side (deposits) will remain relatively high.

-Some policy makers believe that converting foreign currency loans will stabilize the lari exchange rate against the dollar.
+Some policymakers believe that converting foreign currency loans will stabilize the lari exchange rate against the dollar.
 The logic is as follows: private borrowers in Georgia, who previously had to convert their lari into USD to pay back loans (driving up the demand for USD), will now simply pay in lari.
 Problem solved?
 Perhaps not.
 We have to remember that it will be banks who will be converting lari into USD to pay back interest on their dollarized liabilities.
 In both cases, the international reserves of the National Bank of Georgia may need to be tapped to keep the lari exchange rate stable against the USD.

 It is worth mentioning that de-dollarization by forced administrative means always entails a risk of negative spillover effects to other parts of the economic system.
 For example, banning small loans in foreign currency might lead to an increase in interest rates on lari loans, and further impede sustainable economic growth (banks will try to attract deposits in lari, which might increase interest rates on lari deposits and increase interest rates on lari loans as well).
 In addition, strict administrative measures always include the risk of financial disintermediation (a fancy term for people not trusting the banks anymore) and capital flight.

-So, what can current policy makers learn from the past experiences (both foreign and domestic) of successful de-dollarization processes?
+So, what can current policymakers learn from the past experiences (both foreign and domestic) of successful de-dollarization processes?

 DE-DOLLARIZATION: THE LESSON FROM GEORGIA

-Policymakers often talk about foreign experiences, but it is not frequently mentioned that Georgia already has an experience with successful market driven de-dollarization.
-The early years of post-Soviet transition were full of unsuccessful institutional and structural reforms.
-A persistent budget deficit led to hyperinflation, sharp currency depreciation and deteriorated macroeconomic conditions.
+Policymakers often talk about foreign experiences, but it is not frequently mentioned that Georgia already has an experience with successful market-driven de-dollarization.
+The early years of the post-Soviet transition were full of unsuccessful institutional and structural reforms.
+A persistent budget deficit led to hyperinflation, sharp currency depreciation, and deteriorated macroeconomic conditions.
 People started to mistrust domestic currency and financial dollarization reached historically high levels (80-90%).
 After the Rose Revolution, the newly elected government started to implement ambitious reforms.
 These reforms, coupled with favorable economic conditions in the region, helped Georgia achieve macroeconomic stability.3 As a result, dollarization indexes were reduced by approximately 20 percentage points.
-On the chart below we can see that dollarization has been on the decline during “normal” times, increasing only in the times of crises (for example, during the global financial crisis of 2008, and during the recent regional economic crisis in 2014-2016).
+On the chart below we can see that dollarization has been on the decline during “normal” times, increasing only in times of crises (for example, during the global financial crisis of 2008, and during the recent regional economic crisis in 2014-2016).

 The main message conveyed by this chart is clear: market forces play an important role in achieving fast, long-lasting de-dollarization.
 Therefore, countries like Georgia can achieve a lower level of dollarization simply by stabilizing the macroeconomic environment, without resorting to restrictive prudential regulations.